 Many times, pain is a combination of underlying emotional pain, physical pain, and psychological pain.

-Those with OUD may start taking opioids to cover up emotional pain and trauma making them think as though the drug is the solution to their pain and not the problem.
+Those with OUD may start taking opioids to cover up emotional pain and trauma, making them think that the drug is the solution to their pain and not the problem.
 If someone tries to curb their drug usage, the pain often intensifies.
-There are times when pain is triggered by a traumatic experience that happened a long time ago in childhood which can cause the nervous system to be in a constant state of heightened alert causing an increase in pain, disruption in sleep, and anxiety.
-Other factors may include a person’s family history, their biochemistry, and their mental state.
+There are times when pain is triggered by a traumatic experience that happened a long time ago in childhood, causing the nervous system to be in a constant state of heightened alert, causing an increase in pain, disruption in sleep, and anxiety.
+Other factors may include a person’s family history, biochemistry, and their mental state.
 It can be difficult for the brain to differentiate between emotional and physical pain because the same area of the brain is affected by both experiences.

-Humans have a reward center in the center of our brains, and whenever we do something that is necessary for our survival, for example, eating, having sex, taking care of ourselves and others, the brain releases the chemical dopamine.
+Humans have a reward center in the center of our brains.
+Whenever we do something necessary for our survival, for example, eating, having sex, taking care of ourselves and others, the brain releases the chemical dopamine.
 That makes us feel good, prompting us to continue those pleasurable activities.

-Dopamine affects two areas of the brain: the memory area and the executive function which is the part of the brain that tells you to continue to do those pleasurable activities.
+Dopamine affects two brain areas: the memory area and the executive function, which is the part of the brain that tells you to continue to do those pleasurable activities.
 It’s this combination of brain activity that helps our species survive.

 Opioids and other drugs trigger this reward center causing our brain to release more of the dopamine and letting it last longer in the brain.
 After repeated use, the survival mechanism in the brain becomes, in essence, hijacked.
 The person then becomes torn between thinking, “How do I survive?” and “How can I get more of the drug?”

 Long-term opioid use has serious health consequences, impacting many organs.
 That executive area of the brain tells the person that using opioids is very bad for the body.
-Even though the person may understand the harmful effects, the memory area of the brain reminds the person how good they feel while taking the drug.
-This painful struggle between wanting to become opioid free and taking the drug is difficult because the physical withdrawal symptoms make it so hard to stop.
+Even though the person may understand the harmful effects, the brain’s memory area reminds the person how good they feel while taking the drug.
+This painful struggle between wanting to become opioid-free and taking the drug is difficult because the physical withdrawal symptoms make it so hard to stop.

-There is a psychological component to consider as well.
-Over a quarter of patients with OUD believe they will always experience pain, that there is no solution, and that their doctor rarely understands how they feel.
+There is a psychological component to consider, as well.
+Over a quarter of patients with OUD believe they will always experience pain, no solution, and that their doctor rarely understands how they feel.
 OUD can make a person’s brain and body believe that the drug is necessary for their very survival.

 What Makes Diagnosing and Treating Opioid Use Disorder a Challenge?